 Battery-powered doorbells, also known as wireless doorbells (a misnomer, as all video doorbells connect wirelessly to the internet), are powered by a rechargeable battery.
 Because they don’t have continuous power, they have to wake up first when they detect motion before starting to record.
 This often results in a clip only catching the back of the person’s head as they walk away, which is not super helpful if you’re concerned about porch pirates.
 True wired doorbells don’t have this problem, and most will reliably catch all the action.

-What is aspect ratio on a doorbell camera and why is it important?
+What is aspect ratio on a doorbell camera, and why is it important?

 Aspect ratio is arguably more important than video resolution when it comes to video doorbells.
-This spec tells you what shape of video you will get; whether it’s top-to-bottom or side-to-side, so, whether you’ll see your doorstep and the whole of the visitor, or just a head-and-shoulders shot.
+This spec tells you what shape of video you will get, whether it’s top-to-bottom or side-to-side, whether you’ll see your doorstep and the whole of the visitor, or just a head-and-shoulders shot.
 Common aspect ratios include 4:3, 3:4, 16:9, and 1:1.

 Aspect ratios are always written with the horizontal number first.
 If the first number is smaller than the second number, then the image will be taller than it is wide, or “portrait orientation.”
 If the first number is larger than the second (as in 16:9), then the image will be wider than it is tall, or “landscape orientation.”
 If both numbers are the same, as in 1:1, it will be a square view.

 My recommendation is to go for a square view when possible, but if you have a wide porch area — and would like to see people approaching from the left or right, as well as straight on — a 4:3 or 16:9 might suit you better.

 Battery-powered doorbells are easy to install and generally just require screwing the mounting bracket to the area around your door.
 Some come with the option of tape strips, so you don’t even need to get out the screwdriver.